DrunkExorcism/DrunkExorcism/README.md

 ◇ ⋆ Extra!

-• I'm a very shy and quite person, and I rarely starts conversation first. however I'm very friendly and i love to talk with people given the chance (⁠っ⁠.⁠❛⁠ ⁠ᴗ⁠ ⁠❛⁠.⁠)⁠っ
+• I'm a very shy and quite person, and I rarely starts conversation first. however I'm very friendly and i love to talk with people given the chance

 • I don't use tone tags, unless you explicitly asked for them and genuinely need them!